spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex.md

 <br />

-- On VMware with internet connectivity.
+- On VMware vSphere with internet connectivity.

-- On VMware in an air-gapped environment.
+- On VMware vSphere in an air-gapped environment.

 - Using the Palette Helm Chart in EKS clusters.

-A Private Cloud Gateway (PCG) installer command line interface (CLI) is available for VMware vSphere environments.
+An Enterprise Cluster (EC) installer command line interface (CLI) is available for VMware vSphere environments.

 <br />